David Oh

-David Oh (born March 8, 1960) is an American attorney and politician.
-He served as a Republican member of the Philadelphia City Council from 2012 to 2023.
+David Henry Oh (born March 8, 1960) is an American attorney and politician who served as a Republican member of the Philadelphia City Council from 2012 to 2023.
 He was the first Asian American elected to the city council.

+Oh was the Republican nominee in the 2023 Philadelphia mayoral election.

 Early life and education

 Oh was born in Philadelphia on March 8, 1960.
 He grew up in Cobbs Creek.
 His father, Ki Hang Oh, was a pastor.

 Oh graduated from Dickinson College and Rutgers Law School.
 He became a member of the Pennsylvania Bar Association in 1985.